 The lecture will be followed by a book signing with Dr. Baker and his work, A Storm of Witchcraft.

 This lecture is $10.00 for the general public and free for members of The Gables.
-Advance tickets will go on sale for this lecture mid-July, 2018.
+Click here to purchase advance tickets.

 For more information, email email@example.com, or call 978-744-0991 ext.
 152.

 Emerson “Tad” Baker is interim dean of Graduate and Professional Studies and a professor of History at Salem State University.
 He is the award-winning author of many works on the history of and archaeology of early New England, including A Storm of Witchcraft: The Salem Trials and the American Experience.
 He has served as an advisor for PBS-TV’s American Experience and Colonial House.
 Baker is a member of the Gallows Hill Project team who recently confirmed the witch trials execution site, and he has co-authored an iPhone app on the witchcraft crisis.